FreeCAD/FreeCAD-render/renderers/README.md

 | Icon             | 1         | ../icons       | Image (png, svg...)  |
 | Templates        | 1 or more | ../templates   | Your renderer format |

-On an optional but strongly recommended basis, you may also want to add some entries in module's Preferences page.
+Optionally, but in a strongly recommended way, you will also add a few entries in module's Preferences.
 In particular, it is strongly recommended to include the following parameters:
-- the path to the external renderer executable (optionnally splitted into CLI and GUI executables, if the renderer supports so),
+- the path to the external renderer executable (optionally splitted into CLI and GUI executablesp pathes, if the renderer provides both),
-- the basic command line parameters.
+- the command line parameters.

 ### Renderer plug-in